ioccc-src/winner/bugs.md

 ## STATUS: doesn't work with some platforms - please help us fix

-Entries with this status do not work under some OS's and/or architectures (and/or something else?).
+Entries with this status do not work under some OSes and/or architectures (and/or something else?).
 Please help us to fix it!

 ## STATUS: main() function args not allowed - please help us fix